MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/how-to/define-your-custom-view.md

 ### Change the order of your pinned sites

-To change the order of your pins, you can drag-and-drop the them, or edit their order number by clicking the edit icon (pencil) in the **Controls** Column of the **Pinned** list.
+To change the order of your pins, you can drag-and-drop them, or edit their order number by clicking the edit icon (pencil) in the **Controls** Column of the **Pinned** list.

 If multiple pins satisfy a match condition, Bing Custom Search will use the one highest in the list.